Celtis paniculata: Germination and seedlings

-Taxonomy & Naming
+Taxonomy & naming

 This plant first appeared in scientific literature as Solenostigma paniculatum in 1833, published in the Prodromus Florae Norfolkicae by the Austrian botanist Stephan Endlicher.
 The type specimen was collected at Norfolk Island by the artist Ferdinand Bauer.
 The specific epithet paniculata refers to the tufted and branched flowers.
-In 1848 Jules Émile Planchon moved the species to the Celtis genus.
+In 1848 Jules Émile Planchon moved the species to the current genus.

-Origin of the name "Investigator Tree"
+Origin of the name 'Investigator Tree'

-In 1802 the explorer Matthew Flinders discovered and named Sweers Island in the Gulf of Carpentaria during his circumnavigation of Australia in the sloop HMS Investigator, and he carved the word "Investigator" into a tree on the island, a specimen of Celtis paniculata.
+In 1802 the explorer Matthew Flinders discovered and named Sweers Island in the Gulf of Carpentaria during his circumnavigation of Australia in the sloop HMS Investigator, and he carved the word 'Investigator' into a tree on the island, a specimen of Celtis paniculata.
 The tree became well known amongst later explorers, who also carved the names of their vessels into the tree.
 When the tree was damaged by a tropical cyclone in 1887, part of the trunk was removed to the Queensland Museum.

 Distribution and habitat

 C. paniculatta has a wide natural distribution in tropical Asia and the Pacific, including Borneo, the Moluccas, the Lesser Sunda Islands, the Caroline Islands, New Guinea, the Solomon Islands, Vanuatu, New Caledonia, and the Northern Territory and Queensland.
-In Australia it occurs from Kiama (34° S) in New South Wales to Cape York Peninsula, as well as Norfolk Island.
+In Australia it occurs from Kiama (34° S) in New South Wales to Cape York Peninsula, as well as on Norfolk Island.

-It will grow in a variety of forest types including sandy beach forests, rainforests, monsoon forests and sclerophyll forests, and on a variety of soil types including soils derived from basalt, granite and limestone.
+It will grow in a variety of forest types, including sandy beach forests, rainforests, monsoon forests and sclerophyll forests, and on a variety of soil types, including soils derived from basalt, granite and limestone.
 It is often seen in coastal areas, but in northern parts of Queensland it can be found up to an altitude of 800 m.

-Ecology & Uses
+Ecology & uses

 Celtis paniculata is a food tree for the blue beak, common aeroplane, tailed emperor and other butterflies.
 Many rainforest pigeons and other birds feed on the fruit.
 An endangered population of the beetle Menippus darcyi feeds on Celtis paniculata.
 The tree produces a useful general purpose timber, with a specific gravity of 0.70.

-Cultivation

-Removal of the flesh from the seed is not advised when sowing.